-The Hudson-Athens Lighthouse, constructed in 1874, is an important historical landmark that guided ships around the Middle Ground Flats on the Hudson River.
-Managed by the Hudson-Athens Lighthouse Preservation Society (HALPS), the lighthouse is open for tours on the second Saturdays of July, August, September, and October.
-Visitors can explore the eight-room structure and learn its significance in guiding river transportation.
+The Hudson-Athens Lighthouse, erected in 1874, is a key historical landmark that helped steer ships around the Middle Ground Flats on the Hudson River.
+Operated by the Hudson-Athens Lighthouse Preservation Society (HALPS), it offers tours on the second Saturdays of July through October.
+Visitors can tour the eight-room building and learn about its importance in river navigation.

-The hazardous conditions posed by the Middle Ground Flats across from the City of Hudson in the late 1860s presented a significant threat to navigation along the Hudson River’s bustling shipping route.
-After persistent appeals to the United States Congress, a thorough survey was conducted.
-Subsequently, in 1872, Congress approved an allocation of $35,000 for the construction of the Hudson City Lighthouse, which is recognized today as the Hudson-Athens Lighthouse.
+In the late 1860s, the dangerous conditions at the Middle Ground Flats opposite the City of Hudson threatened safe navigation on a busy shipping route.
+After repeated appeals to Congress, a detailed survey was carried out, leading to Congress approving an allocation of $35,000 for the construction of the Hudson City Lighthouse, which is recognized today as the Hudson-Athens Lighthouse.

 Share this!